 Stone estimates (2004) of 6.7% contribution to GDP of cultural industries in the country, the music provides 2.6 percentage points.
 Because the musical element is essential for other IPDA, such as film, opera, theater, entertainment centers and even to museums.
-And finally the total contribution of the music, both directly accounted for in the same sector as one that contributes by way of other sectors IPDA, reaching 3.5% which can have input in order to create conditions for greater prosperity for those involved in this industry.
+And finally the total contribution of the music, both directly accounted for in the same sector as one that contributes by way of other sectors IPDA, reaching 3.5% of GDP.
+As seen 3.5% of GDP is not a number that can be ignored because it represents a very large part, and which can have input in order to create conditions for greater prosperity for those involved in this industry.